Pfizer COVID-19 vaccine arrives at UPS Worldport

-LOUISVILLE, Ky. — According to a release, the first COVID-19 vaccine shipment from Pfizer will move through the UPS Worldport beginning Sunday.
+LOUISVILLE, Ky. — The first shipments of the COVID-19 vaccine from Pfizer arrived in Louisville on Sunday.

-This morning a plane flew out from Louisville Muhammad Ali International to pick up the vaccine and is set to return sometime this afternoon.
+A plane flew out from Louisville Muhammad Ali International to pick up the vaccine and returned later in the afternoon with the vaccine.

 The US gave the final go-ahead Friday to the vaccine, marking what could be the beginning of the end for the pandemic.